White paper

 Enhance advisory services

-By leveraging such advanced technologies, firms can deliver more excellent consultative services and strategic business insights to their clients that extend beyond the audit.
-This leads to stronger client relationships and, ultimately, greater profitability.
+By leveraging such advanced technologies, firms can deliver enhanced advisory services and strategic business insights to their clients that extend beyond the audit.
+Doing so leads to stronger client relationships and, ultimately, greater profitability.

-Further underscoring this point, KPMG/Forbes Insights research found that respondents gave audit high marks for providing more insights to help make more informed business decisions.
-More specifically, when asked which of the following valuable insights they received as an output from their audit, respondents said:
+Further underscoring this point, KPMG/Forbes Insights research found that respondents gave audit high marks for providing more insights to help make better-informed business decisions.
+Specifically, when asked which of the following valuable insights they received as an output from their audit, respondents said:

 • Insights leading to proactive quality assurance and regulatory compliance (67%)